Orthogonal Fold & Cut: Orthogonal Fold Cut

 For orthogonal fold \& cut to be solvable, each thin vertical or horizontal strip must be solvable as an instance of signed 1D fold \& cut.
 However, this condition is not sufficient: for instance, each strip in the cut pattern in Figure~\ref{fig:bad} is solvable, but the whole cut pattern is not.
 To solve orthogonal fold \& cut, we need to solve all of these 1D problems simultaneously.

-We now partition the paper into horizontal intervals based on where vertical creases allowed by Lemma~\ref{lem:no intersection}.
-For clarity, we consider just vertical creases, but this discussion will apply similarly to horizontal creases.
-We call an interval where creases are allowed a \defn{stripe} and an interval where creases are banned a \defn{band}; Figure~\ref{fig:stripes and bands} shows an example.
-Note that a stripe may have zero width: for instance, if two cuts cross in a four-way intersection, a crease is allowed through the intersection point but not near it.
-Technically bands are open intervals and stripes and closed intervals.
+We now partition the paper into horizontal intervals based on where vertical creases are allowed by Lemma~\ref{lem:no intersection}.
+For clarity, we consider just vertical creases, but this discussion applies similarly to horizontal creases.
+Each cut (subdivided so it has cut vertices only at its endpoints) projects to an open horizontal interval in which vertical creases are banned by Lemma~\ref{lem:no intersection}, so we call then open interval a \defn{band}.
+Bands can overlap, in which case we merge them into a single band.
+We call each remaining horizontal interval (which is closed except possibly at the paper boundary) a \defn{stripe}; creases are allowed within stripes.
+Figure~\ref{fig:stripes and bands} shows an example.
+Note that a stripe may have \defn{zero width}: for instance, at a degree-$4$ cut vertex, creases are allowed through the cut vertex (contained in a zero-width stripe) but not near it (surrounded by bands).

-If the left or right edge of the paper is in a stripe, we will consider this stripe to actually be part of the adjacent band, because we will not need any creases inside it.
-Hence we can assume that the paper begins and ends with bands, and every stripe has a band on each side.

 This partitioning of the paper gives insight into what is needed from a crease pattern.
-In particular, we essentially now have two orthogonal instances of 1D interval fold and cut, where bands are cut intervals and stripes are empty regions.
+In particular, we essentially now have two orthogonal instances of 1D interval fold \& cut, where bands are cut intervals and stripes are empty intervals.